 - Store extra books with art materials in our “homeschool” closet

-- Make some small area a reading “nook” for our children
+- Make some small areas a reading “nook” for our children

 - Create an organized space for each art material and supply that our children can easily reach and some spaces that are just for storage where they have to ask to have that material.

-In addition, once our DIY wooden desks are built, we will be adding pegboards and other organization methods.
-I can’t wait until we are able to get this whole homeschool room put together.
+In addition, once our DIY wooden desks are built, we will be adding pegboards and other organization methods (like our pallet wood crates on wheels).

-2. Place boards on sawhorses with a 2 x 4 on top.
-In this picture you can see how we set up our up for a variety of painting projects.
+Place boards on sawhorses with a 2 x 4s on top.
+In this picture, you can see how we set up for a variety of painting projects.

 What is a Tapcon?